GuideNepalKharchapatraProductWalkthroughPersonal Finance

 DecideDashboard summary, analytics, budgets, goals, EMIs, tax helper/dashboard, /dashboard/analytics, /dashboard/budgets, /dashboard/goals, /dashboard/emi, /dashboard/tax

-You can't make good budget decisions without organised transactions.
-You can't organise transactions without capturing them first.
-The walkthrough below moves through those three layers in order.
+Good budget decisions need organised transactions.
+Organising transactions needs them captured first.
+The walkthrough below moves through those three layers in that order.

 Step 1 — Sign up

-Go to web.kharchapatra.com on a laptop or open the Android app.
-Sign-up takes a name, email, password (8+ characters), and a password confirmation — no card, no phone-number OTP.
-The session is stored as an httpOnly cookie that lasts thirty days, so you don't have to log in again unless you explicitly sign out.
+Open web.kharchapatra.com on a laptop, or launch the Android app.
+Sign-up takes a name, email, password (8+ characters), and a password confirmation.
+No card, no phone-number OTP.
+The session is stored as an httpOnly cookie that lasts thirty days, so you stay logged in until you explicitly sign out.

 Step 2 — Add your accounts

-The first thing the app needs is the structure of your money — which banks you have, which wallets, and how much is in each.
+The app first needs the structure of your money: which banks, which wallets, how much in each.

 Open Accounts in the sidebar.
-The "Add account" flow shows a preset list of 10+ Nepali institutions (NIC Asia, Nabil, Global IME, NMB, Standard Chartered, Himalayan, Prabhu, Siddhartha, plus eSewa, Khalti, IME Pay), or you can name a custom one (cash, hundi, a parent's joint account, anything).
+The "Add account" flow lists 10+ Nepali institutions as presets (NIC Asia, Nabil, Global IME, NMB, Standard Chartered, Himalayan, Prabhu, Siddhartha, plus eSewa, Khalti, IME Pay), or you can name a custom one (cash, hundi, a parent's joint account, anything else).
 Each account takes:

 • Name (e.g., "NIC Asia salary", "eSewa primary", "Cash wallet").